تاریخ انتشار:

 Absolutely.
 All the sanctions must be lifted.
 A partial solution is not an option for us.

-days after the nuclear agreement, American officials talked about a partial solution and it provoked controversy.
+In the early days after the nuclear agreement, American officials talked about a partial solution and it provoked controversy.

 We have been absolutely clear that this would not be acceptable.